KentNetwork/kent-network-website/content/network/about.md

 LoRaWAN network can easily achieve 15miles of connectivity outside of urban environements and provide connectivity to hundreds of sensors.

-To make it easy for people to deploy their own sensors,we use The Things Network as part of our infrastructure.
+To make it easy for people to deploy their own sensors, we use The Things Network as part of our infrastructure.
 [The Things Network][ttn] is about creating an open-source, decentralized network to exchange data with sensors and